fgeronimi/symfony-certification/topics/console.md

 Sections are created with the ConsoleOutput::section() method, which returns an instance of ConsoleSectionOutput

+Commands have three lifecycle methods that are invoked when running the command:

+initialize() (optional)
+This method is executed before the interact() and the execute() methods.
+Its main purpose is to initialize variables used in the rest of the command methods. interact() (optional)
+This method is executed after initialize() and before execute().
+Its purpose is to check if some of the options/arguments are missing and interactively ask the user for those values.
+This is the last place where you can ask for missing options/arguments.
+After this command, missing options/arguments will result in an error. execute() (required)
+This method is executed after interact() and initialize().
+It contains the logic you want the command to execute and it must return an integer which will be used as the command exit status.

 ## Built-in commands
 - [Using Console Commands, Shortcuts and Built-in Commands - symfony.com](https://symfony.com/doc/5.0/components/console/usage.html)